pstaender/neo4jmapper/README.md

 [![Build Status](https://api.travis-ci.org/pstaender/neo4jmapper.png)](https://travis-ci.org/pstaender/neo4jmapper)

-Neo4jMapper is a **client- and serverside object mapper for neo4j** graphdatabases, written in JavaScript.
+Neo4jMapper is an **object mapper for neo4j databases**.
+It's written in JavaScript and ready for server- and clientside use.

-## Why?
+## Why another neo4j client?

-What if working with neo4j is as easy as working with mongodb in javascript?
-And what if the same is true for querying nodes?
+What if working with neo4j feels natively and familiar as working with mongodb in javascript?

+And what if the same applies to building query for Nodes and Relationships?

-Neo4jMapper brings basic object-mapping and comfortable query building to the neo4j user.
-Ready to use in  webbrowsers or on nodejs.
+Neo4jMapper brings basic object-mapping and comfortable query building for the daily neo4j usage.

-**Neo4jMapper is Beta and works with Neo4j v2+** - there will be no support for earlier versions than v2 because the label feature is essential for the mapping.
+**Neo4jMapper is currently Beta - api may change a bit for better usage - and works exclusively with Neo4j v2+** - there will be no support for earlier versions  because the label feature is essential for the mapping.

 ## How to use

 To reduce code, the following examples are written in CoffeeScript.
-But neo4jmapper is also made for use "native" JavaScript.
+But neo4jmapper is also designed for pure JavaScript usage.

 ### Installation